Timiodon/TFWR-Translations/DE/docs/patchnotes.md

 Also a large part of the tech tree has been reworked to be a bit more exponential.

 Gameplay:
+-Using `measure()` anywhere in the maze now always returns the position of the current treasure.
+You no longer have to measure the treasure specifically.
+-There is now a `can_move()` function for the maze.
 -Pumpkins now scale up to 6x6 instead of 5x5.
 -The ground drying behavior has slightly changed.
 Instead of drying by 1% every 0.8 to 1.2 seconds, each ground tile now has a 10% chance of drying every 0.1 seconds.
 -The cactus grow time is now always exactly 1 second.